P-p-H-d/mlib/README.md

 * M\_CSTR\_OPLIST: Oplist for a string represented by a const char pointer.
 * M\_PTR\_OPLIST: Oplist for a plain pointer.

-Oplists can be registered globally by defining for the type 'type' a macro named M\_OPL\_ ## type () that expands to the oplist of the type.
+Oplists can be registered globally by defining, for the type 'type', a macro named M\_OPL\_ ## type () that expands to the oplist of the type.
 Only type without space in their name can be registered.
 A typedef of the type can be used instead through.